cartesi/docs/cartesi-rollups/tutorials/calculator.md

 sunodo build
 ```

-“Building” in this context installs the libraries in the requirements.txt, compiles your application into RISC-V architecture, and consequently builds a Cartesi machine which contains your backend application.
+“Building” in this context installs the libraries in the `requirements.txt`, compiles your application into RISC-V architecture, and consequently builds a Cartesi machine that contains your backend application.

 The anvil node can now run your application.